lpossenti/MANworks_ht_curvature/README.md

 - `Makefile` : Instruction to install the project (see INSTALLATION)

-- `Utilities`: other files for problem set up
+- `utilities`: other files for problem set up

 ## INSTALLATION
 ### Prerequisites